This page was most recent revised date Mar 24 2008.

 Specify the Mac model, and the power supply model number if you can.
 The power supplies

-For laptop "A/C cords" or power supplies, check my Mac Laptops page.
+For laptop "A/C cords" (which are actually power supplies), check my Mac Laptops page.

-I have some UNUSED Apple parts, check my unused parts list for specifics.
+I have some UNUSED sealed-box Apple power supplies at MUCH higher costs but I cannot test without opening the box.
+Check my unused parts list for specifics.

 Mac systems.
 Check my Mac home page